omteja04/3-2-Semester/MSD/Features-And-Applications.md

 # MongoDB Features & Applications

-## What is MongoDB ?
+## What is MongoDB?

-MongoDB is a flexible, document-oriented NoSQL database that stores data in BSON (Binary JSON) format.
+- MongoDB is a flexible, document-oriented NoSQL database that stores data in BSON (Binary JSON) format.
 It offers scalability, high availability, and powerful query capabilities, making it ideal for modern, large-scale applications.

 ## Features